Polymer/old-docs-site/articles/unit-testing-elements.md

 2. Author your tests in the file you created (e.g in `core-selector-basic-test.html`).
 Some tips are available in the tutorial later on on how to test attributes and events.

-3. The `wct` test runner creates an implicit suite for the entire test file.
+3. The WCT test runner creates an implicit suite for the entire test file.
 This means you can have any number of top level `test`s as you would like.
 That said, you can optionally define a new suite for a set of tests around a new element too.
 For the my-tabs element, this might look as follows:

     suite('<my-tabs>', function() {